Finding a Different Way . . .

 EMHS (Eastern Maine Healthcare Systems), is “reinventing” how we deliver healthcare.
 These times are extraordinarily important in healthcare, and EMHS must be prepared so Maine people continue to receive the right care, at the right time, and at the right place.
 Nationally, attempts to cut costs have not worked.
 It’s time to redesign care to be more effective and less expensive.
 If we don't change with the times - and in most cases, anticipate and be in front of the market changes - we will have difficulty fulfilling our mission and will increasingly be subject to rather than managing the dynamics of healthcare delivery and reimbursement changes.

-healthcare model that not only helps make care more cost efficient, but easier to navigate, and easier to understand.
-I invite you to view the Bangor Beacon Community website (www.bangorbeaconcommunity.org
+.
+Through Beacon Health, we are devloping a healthcare model that not only helps make care more cost efficient, but easier to navigate, and easier to understand.
+I invite you to view the Beacon Health website (www.emhsdifferenceincare.org

 ) and view some of the remarkable stories from people who have benefited from ”care coordination” and are now living life to the fullest.
 After all, it’s not only about providing great healthcare, it’s about improving lives.